Efficient distributional regression trees learning algorithms for calibrated non-parametric probabilistic forecasts: Introduction

 By increasing the number of quantiles considered, one intuitively expects the WIS loss to be sensitive to any change in the cumulative distribution function $F$.
-This intuition can be formalized, as shown in~\cite{Brehmer_2021}, by proving that the WIS loss asymptotically converges to the continuous ranked probability score (CRPS) as $M\to \infty$:
+This intuition can be formalized, as shown in~\cite{Brehmer_2021}, and it can be shown that the WIS loss converges asymptotically to the continuous ranked probability score (CRPS) as $M\to \infty$:

-The CRPS is a metric designed to evaluate the accuracy of probabilistic predictions.
 This convergence bridges the gap between quantile-based evaluation and full distributional assessment.

-While the CRPS and WIS losses are appealing for training better-calibrated probabilistic forecasters, their adoption in practice remains limited due to several challenges.
-Firstly, optimizing the risk associated to the CRPS loss can be computationally challenging since explicit solutions are only available for limited parametric cases \cite{jordan2017evaluating} and gradients of the CRPS might be tractable under some strong assumption on the data distribution \cite{camporeale2021accrue}.
+Both the CRPS and WIS are proper scoring rules, i.e. loss functions that are minimized, in expectation, when the forecasted distribution (for CRPS) or the forecasted quantiles (for WIS) match the corresponding true conditional distribution or quantiles \citep{gneiting2007strictly}.
+While these proper scoring rules encourages well-calibrated probabilistic forecasts, their adoption in practice remains limited due to several challenges.
+Firstly, optimizing the risk associated to the CRPS loss can be computationally challenging since explicit solutions are only available for limited parametric cases \citep{jordan2017evaluating} and gradients of the CRPS are only tractable under some strong assumption on the data distribution \citep{camporeale2021accrue}.
 Secondly, most existing methods for minimizing the risk associated to the WIS loss require either adding constraints during training or implementing post-processing adjustments to enforce non-crossing quantiles.
 These additional procedures not only complicate the optimization process but might also negatively impact overall model performance.
 Thirdly, and perhaps most critically, many of the recent deep learning-based methods for distributional learning, while powerful, suffer from a lack of interpretability.
 This is a significant drawback in high-stakes applications, such as the medical field, where understanding model decisions is crucial for trust and accountability.
 There is, therefore, a growing need for interpretable models that can optimize CRPS or WIS losses while maintaining strong predictive performance and computational efficiency.